 Palm Warts in hand analysis

 In hand analysis, warts show anxiety and self-criticism.
-Warts can appear on the palms due to long-term stress and emotional and mental overload; things might be out of control for them.
-A small white or pale spot, like a little bubble, has the same connotation as a wart on the palm.
+Warts can appear on the palms due to long-term stress and emotional and mental overload; things might be out of control for the person.
+A small white or pale spot, like a bubble, has the same connotation as a wart on the palm.